-It's quite possible you're paying too much in property taxes if you live in an area where property values have depreciated.
-Property taxes are based upon a previous assessment of your real estate, so if prices have gone down in your neighborhood, you can appeal your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-At Appraisals by Kana, LLC, we're equipped to assist you in appealing your tax assessment.
+It's possible you're paying too much in property taxes if you live in an area where property values have depreciated.
+Ad Valorem taxes are based upon a previous assessment of your house, so if prices are less than what they used to be in your neighborhood, you can challenge your assessment and save money.
+An appraisal from Appraisals by Kana, LLC is your best evidence when building your case.
+At Appraisals by Kana, LLC, we're qualified to assist you in disputing your tax assessment.

 PMI removal to lower a mortgage payment

-Private Mortgage Insurance, or PMI, is an extra insurance plan that most lenders ask homebuyers to purchase when the amount being loaned to the buyeris more than 80% of the actual value of the real estate.
-Oftentimes, this extra payment is lumped into the monthly mortgage payment and is soon forgotten.
-This is unfavorable because PMI is unnecessary when the remaining balance of the loan - whether through market appreciation or principal pay down - goes below the 80% mark.
-In fact, the Homeowners Protection Act (HPA) of 1998 was invoked by the United States Congress requiring lenders to dismiss the PMI installments when the loan-to-value ratio conditions have been met.
+When the amount being loaned to the buyeris more than 80% of the actual value of the property, almost all lenders ask homebuyers to take out this additional insurance plan.
+That policy is Private Mortgage Insurance, or PMI.
+This additional payment is often bundled into the monthly mortgage payment and is promptly forgotten.
+PMI isn't necessary when the remainder of the loan - whether through market appreciation or principal pay down - dips below the 80% level, making this very unfavorable.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.

-Appraisals by Kana, LLC can give you a statement regarding the value of your home, and the cost of the home valuation can usually be recovered in little time because you'll no longer be paying the PMI.
+If you'd like to eliminate PMI, Appraisals by Kana, LLC can produce a statement regarding the value of your home.
+The expense of the appraisal can usually be recovered in just a few months because you'll no longer be paying the PMI.

-Get your appraisal from Appraisals by Kana, LLCOrder today
+Order an appraisal from Appraisals by Kana, LLCOrder online

-A divorce can be an especially horrible ordeal for both parties, and it is often further complicated by the troublesome decision of who maintains the home.
-It's a good idea to order an appraisal from Appraisals by Kana, LLC so both parties are entirely aware of the true market value of their house, regardless of the situation.
+A divorce is often complicated by the troublesome decision of who keeps the home, and it can be an especially horrible event for both parties.
+Regardless of the circumstances, it's a good idea to get an appraisal from Appraisals by Kana, LLC so both parties are entirely aware of the true market value of their house.

-The parties will have a better idea of what price to set, if they want to sell the home.
-And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.
+The parties will have a better idea of what price to set, if they need to sell the home.
+And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.

-The death of a loved one is a painful time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the real estate involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the maximum degree of discretion.
+The loss of a loved one is a painful time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
+We ensure the utmost degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Unlike wealthy individuals, most Americans don't have dedicated estate planners or executors to manage these matters.
-A home or other property often makes up an unequal share of the total estate value, so knowing the true worth of the real estate at hand is of vital importance to ensuring disputing parties leave knowing they've received a fair deal.
+Unlike many wealthy individuals, most Americans don't have dedicated estate planners or executors to take care of these affairs.
+A home or other property often makes up an uneven share of the total estate value, so knowing the true worth of the real estate at hand is of vital importance to ensuring disputing parties leave knowing they've gotten a fair deal.

-Relocate to or from Lafayette County through an employee relocation program
+Move to or from Lafayette County for work

 Employee relocation is a stressful event, and we understand.
-We take great care in establishing a convenient appointment time for the appraisal inspection.
-During our intensive inspection, we recommend relocating employees to provide remarks on the positive aspects of their property, as well as information regarding any new sales or listings in their neighborhood that they want considered.
+That being said, we take great care in setting up an accommodating appointment time for the appraisal inspection.
+During our detailed inspection, we encourage relocating employees to provide remarks on the positive features of their property, along with information about any new sales or listings in their neighborhood that they want considered.

-Close on your home promptly — for an accurate price
+Sell your home quickly — for the right price

-Whether you choose to sell your home on your own or use the assistance of a real estate agent, a professional appraisal can help you make a better educated decision when determining your asking price.
-An appraiser has no vested interest in what amount the house sells for, unlike real estate agents.
-Our fees aren't a percentage of the sales price, but rather they are based on our efforts to finish the appraisal report.
+A professional appraisal will help you make a more informed decision regarding your asking price, whether you want to sell your home on your own or with the help of a real estate agent.
+An appraiser has no vested interest in what amount the house sells for, apart from real estate agents.
+Our fees aren't a percentage of the sales price, but rather they are calculated on our efforts to finish the appraisal report.

 On a daily basis, we examine the difference in value things like an extra bathroom or a kitchen remodel can make.
-Seeking a professional appraisal is a reliable way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long properties stay on the market.
+And we're experts in knowing how long housesstay on the market.
+So, getting a professional appraisal is a reliable way to determine what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.